vadxq/vite-plugin-vconsole/README.md

 Update to V2.0.0+ version, can support VConsole Plugin Configuration.Also supports custom destruction.

-## Support VConsole dynamic configuration
+## Support VConsole dynamic configuration.
+Support eventListener

-Updated to version V2.1.0+, VConsole dynamic configuration can be configured.
+Updated to version V2.1.0+, VConsole dynamic configuration can be configured. and you can give some eventListener code.
 It can be easily configured to follow theme changes, etc.

 ## License